 For the three-year span after the bypass was converted, there was a remarkable drop to only two crashes and zero injury cases, according to the NCDOT.

 Analyzing data over a seven-year period, the NCDOT estimated that superstreets reduce collisions by 46%.

-In addition, superstreets are considered safer for pedestrians because traffic patterns are easier to predict since drivers have fewer options (conflict points).
+Superstreets are also considered safer for pedestrians because traffic patterns are easier to predict since drivers have fewer options (conflict points).

-- More Efficient – Since superstreets require fewer conflict points, there are fewer stoplights, and the stoplights that are in place do not have to accommodate as many options.
+- More efficient – Since superstreets have fewer conflict points, there are fewer stoplights, and the stoplights that are in place do not have to accommodate as many options.
 This reduces travel time and allows the road to accommodate more traffic.

-- Economically Beneficial– Since superstreets allow for equal access to both sides of the road, development can more easily occur on either side.
-Also, when used as a substitute for an interchange, superstreets are typically less expensive, since they require less acreage (see picture).
+- Economically beneficial– Since superstreets allow for equal access to both sides of the road, development can more easily occur on either side.
+Also, when used as a substitute for an interchange, superstreets are typically less expensive, since they require less acreage (see picture below).

-- Environmentally Friendly – In addition to affecting less land, superstreets mean less time idling at stoplights, leading to fewer emissions and pollutants released into the environment.
+- Environmentally friendly– In addition to affecting less land than a conventional interchange, vehicles spend less time idling at stoplights with superstreets, leading to fewer emissions and pollutants released into the environment.

-Building a new superstreet (or converting an existing street) can require “right-of-way acquisition,” which means the government may take the land needed for the project from private owners – using a process called “eminent domain.”
+While superstreets may have benefits, they can cause problems for homeowners who are in the way of the project.
+Building a new superstreet (or converting an existing street into one) can require right-of-way acquisition, which means the government may take the land needed for the project from private owners using a process called eminent domain.

 If your property is in danger of being taken, we strongly recommend that you get a free case evaluation with an experienced eminent domain attorney as soon as possible.
 In our experience, the government may undervalue your property and offer you less than what you may deserve.
 And, without guidance, it’s easy to miss important deadlines or accidentally take steps that can’t be reversed.